theanine3D/overte-addons/README.md

 Roadmap:
 - Implement Blender bridge functions to enable use of Blender as the sole scene editing tool for Overte
 - Implement Agent API commands for creating an in-world bot, to allow visitors from other virtual worlds
-- Implement AI functions for GPT4All integration, allowing in-world bots to listen and respond to messages from users
+- Implement GPT4All integration, allowing in-world bots to listen and respond to messages from users

 ## Pets
 ![image](https://user-images.githubusercontent.com/88953117/232934794-178226a0-a672-4331-b185-b22624331f37.png)